Dyess Air Force Base

 Dyess AFB was established in 1942 as Abilene Army Air Base.
 It was renamed in honor of Texas native and Bataan Death March survivor Lieutenant Colonel William Dyess.
-As of 2017, the 7th Bomb Wing is commanded by Colonel Joe Kramer.
-The vice commander is Colonel Kevin Kippie and the command chief master sergeant is Chief Master Sergeant Matt Coltrin.
+As of 2023, the 7th Bomb Wing is commanded by Colonel Seth W. Spanier.
+The vice commander is Colonel Samuel M. Friend and the command chief master sergeant is Chief Master Sergeant Richelle D. Baker.

 Dyess covers 6409 acre, and is home to the 7th Bomb Wing, which consists of four groups.
 The 9th and 28th Bomb Squadrons fly the B-1B.
 In addition, the 28th Bomb Squadron is the USAF schoolhouse for all B-1B aircrew members.

 The base employs more than 5,000 people, making it the single largest employer in the area.
 Dyess AFB has nearly 200 facilities on base, plus 988 units of family housing, and encompasses 6117 acre of land.
 The base has a total economic impact of nearly $310 million yearly on the local community.

 History

 The base is named after Lt Col William Edwin Dyess, a native of Albany, Texas, who was captured by the Japanese on Bataan in April 1942.
 Dyess escaped in April 1943 and fought with guerilla forces on Mindanao until evacuated by submarine in July 1943.
 During retraining in the United States, his P-38 Lightning caught fire in flight on 23 December 1943 near Burbank, California.
-He refused to bail out over a populated area and died in the crash of his P-38 in a vacant lot.
+He refused to bail out over a populated area, and died while attempting to crash-land his plane in a vacant lot.